-Water for All is Atlas Copco's main community engagement initiative.
-Run by our employees, the mission of the organization is to provide people in need with long-term access to clean drinking water.
+Water for All is the Atlas Copco Group’s main community engagement project, both initiated and run on the local level by Atlas Copco employees.
+The mission is to provide people in need with long-term access to clean drinking water.

 On 28 July 2010, the United Nations General Assembly explicitly recognized the human right to water and sanitation and acknowledged that clean drinking water and sanitation are essential to the realization of all human rights.

 By 2025, half of the world’s population will be living in water-stressed areas.

 While China encompasses almost 20% of the world’s population, the country contains only 7% of the world’s fresh water.
 According to World Bank, 60% of China's 661 cities face seasonal water shortage, and over 100 cities have severe water constraints.

 Water for All was founded in Sweden in 1984 by two Atlas Copco employees, Torgny Rogert and Peter Håkansson.
 They independently saw a documentary on Swedish television about the then ongoing drought in Peru and the harsh living conditions that followed.
 Affected by what they had seen, they decided to find a way to help.
 They successfully engaged their fellow employees to contribute with voluntary donations to support a project, giving the drought-stricken areas in Peru access to clean drinking water.
 They were so successful in this endeavor that Atlas Copco joined the cause and promised to donate the same amount of money as was raised by the employees.